Hi I’m Taryn… and I’m Happiest Outdoors.

 I spend time outside for lots of different reasons (mental health, exercise, nature is BEAUTIFUL), but the common thread between all of these reasons, is that being outdoors makes me the happiest.
 (Shocker, given the website name I know!)
 I’m willing to bet being active outdoors makes you happy too.

 But heading outside can be intimidating if it’s not something you’re familiar with.
 You might be wondering where to go, what to bring, or if you’re going to get eaten by a bear.
 (I know I was when I was new to hiking!)

 When I first started hiking I had a hard time finding info online about the hikes I was interested in or about outdoor gear.
 I’m an information junkie so I did (and still do) as much obsessive research as possible.
 I figured that others probably also had trouble finding hiking info.
-And if I was spending waaay too learning, I shouldn’t just keep that info to myself – I should start a blog.
-So this website was born from that passion to know more.
+And if I was spending waaay too much time learning, I shouldn’t just keep that info to myself – I should start a website.
+So Happiest Outdoors was born from that passion to know more.

 I believe that the outdoors is for everyone.
 I want to inspire and enable you to get outdoors at home or around the world, no matter if you’re a beginner or an experienced hiker.
 Basically, I want to make sure that you have the info you need to get outside, have an adventure, and also be Happiest Outdoors.